Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Mumps orchitis is differentiated from tuberculous, gonorrheal, traumatic and brucellosis orchitis.

-Algorithm for the diagnosis of mumps infection in adults.
+Algorithm for diagnosing mumps infection in adults.

 Table Differential diagnosis of mumps

-Indications for consulting other specialists
+Indications for consultation with other specialists

 An example of a diagnosis formulation